Over the past few weeks, we’ve learned that:

-I’ve shared with you before that my mother was a physically small woman, yet she was the biggest person I’ve every known.
+I’ve shared with you before that my mother was a physically small woman, yet she was the biggest person I’ve ever known.
 She taught me by example that how we live impacts how we die.
-She lived a life of courage, beauty and integrity; she died in the same manner.
+She lived a life of courage, beauty, and integrity; she died in the same manner.

 As human beings we are energy.
 Each of us has a personal energy signature.
 One of the fundamental laws of physics states, “Energy can be transferred from one form to another, but neither created nor destroyed.”